Skip to main content

 Psychology Internships

 Internship experience is beneficial to you as you determine the right career path and these experiences will give you the opportunity to gain new, marketable skills.
-That being said, it is not necessary for you to be registered for academic internship credit for every experience you have.
-The main thing is that you are gaining experience, and if you are involved in important volunteer or paid experiences each semester, the capstone credit piece will happen at the right time for you.
-If you would like to explore different opportunities available to you to gain experience, email the FHSS Internship Office (fhssinternships@byu.edu) to schedule an appointment with Karen Christensen, Social Service & Community Internship Coordinator.
-Currently, Karen is working from home and taking phone or Zoom appointments.
+If you would like to explore different opportunities available to you to gain experience, email the FHSS Internship Office (fhssinternships@byu.edu) to schedule an appointment with Alison Sondrup, Social Service & Community Internship Coordinator.

 Psych majors who want to earn academic internship credit can apply for either Psych 399 or Psych 496.
 They are offered every semester and students should plan internship credit during their late junior or senior year of the program after completing the Psych core classes (through Psych 309 and 310).
 See an explanation of the difference between these two Psych Internship Options in the "Internship Application Process" section below.